benjamincudi/super-select/readme.md

 This module as responsible and cleans up all listeners on `$destroy`, assuming it receives this event (which it should, in most cases).
 One known case that does not allow for this is with the [Modals from Angular UI Bootstrap](http://angular-ui.github.io/bootstrap/#/modal), but I leave open the possibility that something else was at fault in that case.

 ### TODO ###
- * Add support for flag to add 'onLeft' class to validation icon
+ * Add support for flag to add 'onLeft' class to validation icon.
+The CSS for this already exists.
  * Change SuperSelectKey to allow for static and optional
  * Accurate default validation for objects instead of strings
  * Add field restriction option for filtering